fjelltopp/meerkat_docs/src/frontend/explore.rst

 * **/variables/<category>** to get the variable details for a category.
 * **/variable/<variable ID>** to get the variable details for a given variable ID

-It also depends upon the Bower Component **Bootstrap Tables** to draw the tables.
+It also depends upon the following 3rd party components:

+* **Bootstrap Tables** is installed through Bower to draw the tables.
+* **eonasdan-bootsrtap-datetimepicker** is installed through Bower to draw the date pickers.
+* **flag-icon-css** is installed through Bower to render images of the flags in the report headers.
+* **Bootstrap** installed through Bower to format the HTMl in a responsive and neat manner.
+* **JQuery** is installed through Bower and used to enhance the Javascript across the site.

 Javascript Documentation
 ------------------------